Before You Begin

 Step 3: Map Fields

-Define how Webflow content becomes Sanity documents:1
+Define how Webflow content becomes Sanity documents:Map your fields

 For each Webflow column, select a Sanity field type: